 Unless the patient’s case is particularly urgent, it may do him/her a lot of good to get a consultation before the actual treatment.
 This way the patient can get acquainted and comfortable with the dental chair.
 This would also be a good time for the dentist to explain the procedure in a careful and understandable way.

 Proper communication is key to relieving dental anxiety.
 In one study, researchers found that patients’ memory of the pain they experience during their dental procedure is largely due to how their dentists treat them.
 It is important to speak calmly, to try to start small talk with patients, and most importantly to show that you empathize with their anxiety instead of being dismissive.
 Keep in mind that feelings of fear and discomfort are very real for them.
-Building trust and rapport with patients that suffer from dental anxiety requires them knowing that you understand what they are going through.
+Building trust and rapport with patients that suffer from dental anxiety requires them to know that you understand what they are going through.

 The most important factor in gaining a patient’s trust is to let them know that you are reliable and that you know exactly what you are doing.
 This reassures the patient that you will know how to perform the procedure in the quickest and least horrifying manner possible.
 You can achieve this by thoroughly and confidently explaining their diagnosis and the procedure.
-The patient may not always completely understand it with medical accuracy but they will gain confidence in you when they see how knowledgeable you are about their case.
+The patient may not always completely understand it with medical accuracy.
+However, they will gain confidence in you when they see how knowledgeable you are about their case.

 Trust is gained not only when the patients see how professional you, the dentist, are.
 Other things factor in such as the neatness of your office, the cleanliness of your linens and overall clinic, the friendliness of your staff, etc. Give them a reason to trust not only you but also your practice!